+• 84% of the population remain satisfied with the area as a place to live as measured through the Voicebox annual resident's survey.
+This performance has remained consistent over a prolonged period.

-- The proportion of people receiving adult social care with an up-to-date review has seen improved performance in recent quarters and just below target this is due to proactive work with provider teams. - New home completions are under target, as reported last quarter, the revised annual figures should be available for the qtr.
-4 report. - Households with EPCs (Energy Performance Certificate) rated A-C, representing good energy efficiency, are increasing on a steady trajectory. - Household recycling rates this quarter is just under the target of 60%.
+• The proportion of people receiving adult social care with an up-to-date review has seen improved performance in recent quarters due to proactive work with provider teams.

+• New home completions are under target, but cumulative housing delivery over the period of the current core strategy exceeds the requirement.
+The new local plan process will identify revised growth requirements.

+• Households with EPCs (Energy Performance Certificate) rated A-C, representing good energy efficiency, are increasing on a steady trajectory.